murphyschaff/GamesForClass/README.md

 Upon opening Battleship, you are greeted with two battleship boards.
 On the left is the CPU's board.
 Here you will attempt to make guesses as to where the CPU's ships are located.
 On the right is your board, here you will place your ships and the CPU will try to guess where they are.
 First, you must place your ships.
 You can either press "Auto Ship Place" to have the ships placed for you, or you can place each one individually.
 You must place 1 Aircraft Carrier, 2 Battleships, 2 Destroyers, and 1 Submarine.
 To place, enter the start and end coordinates of the ship into the text box, and select "Place Ship!".
 Once all ships have been placed, select "Start Game" to start.
 You can guess one spot at a time by entering in your desired coordinates and selecting "Make Guess".
 A message will show in the middle of the screen telling you if you hit a ship, and it will also show up on the board as a "H".
 If there is an "O", that means you missed.
 Once the game is complete, you can click "Reset" to play again.
 ## Yahtzee
 Clicking "Roll" when it is your turn will roll each dice on the board.
 You can click any individual dice to place it into a "hold" state, where once you roll the dice again it will not be rolled.
 On the right side are the player's point sections.
 When you place dice into the hold, each possible combination that you can use will have a check box next to it.
 To place the dice into that section and get points, click the box and click the "Confirm" button.
 This will give the turn to the CPU.
 Click "CPU Turn" and "Next" to have the CPU run through its options.
 Click "Your Turn" to run your next turn.
 Once the game is complete, you can click either "Reset" button to reset the game.
 You can also click the "Reset" button at the bottom at any time to reset the game.
+## Minesweeper
+To start a game of minesweeper, select your difficulty on the bottom left.
+Click "Start Game" once you have selected the difficulty you want to play.
+Easy is a 8x8 board with 10 mines, Medium is a 16x16 board with 40 mines, and Hard is a 30x16 board with 99 mines.
+Select "Start Game" to spawn the board, and click a individual button to start.
+Right clicking a button will mark the space as a mine, where left clicking will reveal the value of the space.
+Left clicking on a bomb tile will cause the mine to explode, ending the game.
+To reset the game, click the "Reset" button.

 # Release Notes
+## Release v0.5: Minesweeper Release
++ Added Game Minesweeper
+    + Added game functionality
+    + Added 3 difficulty levels, easy, medium, hard

 ## Release v0.4: Yahtzee Release
 + Added Game Yahtzee
     + Added Game functonality